 Chocolate dipped macaroons are surprisingly easy to make.

-First, let’s start with the ingredients.
+First, let’s start with a quick look at the ingredients (full printable recipe is found below).
 The ingredients needed to make chocolate dipped macaroons are as follows:

 - Sweetened Flake Coconut